Rohit0812/agentqa/README.md

 1. Performance Dependencies:
    - The agent's performance is heavily dependent on prompt engineering and the language models used
-   - Current implementation uses basic prompts and lower-version models which may not be optimal
    - Results can be improved significantly with better prompt engineering and more advanced language models

 2. Document Processing Limitations:
    - The document searcher's performance varies based on document complexity
    - Current implementation works best with simple PDF documents where paragraph segmentation is straightforward
-   - For complex documents, proper pre-processing and segmentation should be implemented
    - Document indexing should be optimized for better retrieval performance

 ## Scope for Improvement